plone/documentation/docs/contributing/documentation/admins.md

     ```

-## Welcome bot
+## `boring-cyborg` bot

-[Welcome](https://github.com/apps/welcome) bot automatically makes comments in issues and pull requests when a person creates their first issue, pull request, or merged pull request.
+[`boring-cyborg`](https://probot.github.io/apps/boring-cyborg/) bot automatically makes comments in issues and pull requests when a person creates their first issue, pull request, or merged pull request.
+It also can automatically assign reviewers to pull requests, and has other add-ons.
 It is configured as a GitHub app.
-Its configuration file is located at {file}`.github/config.yml`.
+Its configuration file is located at {file}`.github/boring-cyborg.yml`.